Skip to content →

 Project timeline

-Insights come attached to every view in Linear, turning the data into visual reports that highlight trends, bottlenecks, and opportunities across your workspace.
+Open Insights on any view in Linear to see visual reports that highlight trends, bottlenecks, and opportunities across your workspace.

 Use them to: